ptrgags/nested-mazes/logbook.md

 Before I stopped for the day, I also went through the code and fixed some places that were hardcoding 4 or 8 so I can change `GRID_SIZE` to a different power of 2.
 I switched it to 16, I think it looks nicer.

-The constant
+## 2022-06-21 License clarification

+Today I updated the project with the Apache license and added a notice that the copyright is owned by Cesium GS due to a clause in my employment contract.